nigelboswell/cse15l-lab-reports/LabReport1-BlogPost.md

 no arguement
 no arguement
 ```
+I don't believe this is an error but rather a result of no input in a command that requires one to create an output,
+the output here will just print back whatever input is put in

 ```
 **path to a directory*
 [user@sahara ~]$ cat lecture1
 cat: lecture1: Is a directory
 ```
+This is clarrifying that lecture1 is a directory and not a file.
+Since it's not a file, this will be the result

 ```
 **path to a file**